peterhong-me/home/README.md

   - Copyrights - open source
   - Acknowledgements(

-## Credit
+## Sharing 💗

-This project is open source and was based on work by @hashirshoaeb.
+Project is open source.
+Feel free to make your own version.
+All you need to do is to fork this repository, edit [src/editable-stuff/config.js](./src/editable-stuff/config.js) and add resume.
+Mark star ⭐ if you like the project.

 ## Prerequisites 🍪